chauff/cse1500-web-transcripts/_practicals/vsc-usage.md

 [GitHub](https://github.com/) is a web-based hosting service for `git` repositories.
 That way collaborators can push and pull changes to the repository located at GitHub, and synchronize it with their local copies. *Note that GitHub is not the only git repository hosting service; we do not cover any alternatives but they work in a similar fashion to GitHub.*

-In order to work with GitHub, all group members must have a [GitHub account](https://github.com) - if you do not yet have one, create one.
+In order to work with GitHub, all group members must have a [GitHub account](https://github.com)&mdash;if you do not yet have one, create one.
 One project member will then create a new repository for the project by clicking on *New repository*.
 It can be public, so everyone can see it, or private, where you control who can see and access it.

 Now you can add your partner to the repository, so you can work together.
 To that end go to the main page of the new repository and click on the *Settings* tab :point_down::